jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

  1. Navigate to your `app` directory in your terminal / command window if your not there already.
  2. Make sure you are logged into heroku.
-If not in the command window type:
+If not, in the command window type:

    {% coderay %}
   heroku login